 Moreover, compared to 3D-NAND, vertical FeFETs can potentially be programmed at much lower voltages, which promises improved reliability and scalability.

 Finally, imec is also looking beyond 3D NAND, for the era where storage will reach terabits per square millimeter.
-We are evaluating the suitability of a range of new memory concepts, including DNA-inspired memories.
+We are evaluating the suitability of a range of new memory concepts, including liquid-based and DNA-inspired memories.